jakeokony1024/LiriBot/README.md

 **All searches must be contained within single quotations. example: node liri.js spotify-this-song 'all the small things'

+In the images folder, there are screenshots of the app working, to also give an idea of what to expect when using the app.

 This app does four different tasks for the user, to help them get the most information about any given search, and to also read a text file that can be changed by the user as well.

 Task 1 - The **spotify-this-song** command, helps the user narrow down their search results to determine what album, artist and also a link to the specific song they want.